-Humidity is just as important to hermit crabs as temperature.
-As mentioned, this is why hermit crabs must live in an enclosed habitat.
+Humidity is as vital to hermit crabs as temperature, so hermit crabs must live in an enclosed habitat.
 The moisture in the air needs to be sealed within a tank.

 Get a hygrometer for your hermit crab tank and keep humidity levels at around 80% – avoid letting it drop below 70%.
-Without sufficient humidity, a hermit crab’s gills start to close, and they slowly suffocate.
+Without sufficient humidity, a hermit crab’s gills close, so they slowly suffocate.

 Keeping moss in a hermit crab tank is a great way to maintain humidity, as can a small water feature.
-If you need to manually increase the air moisture in a tank, use a misting spray.
+If you need to increase the air moisture in a tank manually, use a misting spray.

 Lamps in a hermit crab enclosure aren’t just for heat but also light.
 Your pets also need a varied light-and-dark schedule to regulate their circadian rhythms.
 Use LED or fluorescent bulbs to avoid the intensity of high-output UVB bulbs.